 Kratom remains one of the drugs that people can not seem to see eye to eye on.
 Kratom has some potential medical benefits, but it is a natural opioid.
-Outside of the United States, the laws vary, but kratom is illegal in several countries.
+The laws vary outside the United States, but kratom is illegal in several countries, including:

-- New Zealand (with the exception of a doctor’s prescription)
+- New Zealand (except for a doctor’s prescription)

 - South Korea

 Whether or not China and many African nations have regulations about kratom is unclear.
-In countries such as Italy, Ireland, and the United Kingdom may have varying laws from city to city.
+Countries such as Italy and the United Kingdom may have varying laws from city to city.

-Many people use kratom in medicinal ways, but there is no evidence to support that it holds any medical value.
+Many people use kratom in medicinal ways, but no evidence supports that it holds any medical value.
 The FDA has held several studies with no proof of therapeutic benefits.
-In addition to having little to no actual benefits, there is also a wide range of unpleasant side effects that could happen, including loss of appetite, vomiting, sweating, hallucinations, constipation, and many more.
+In addition to having little to no actual benefits, many unpleasant side effects could also happen, including loss of appetite, vomiting, sweating, hallucinations, constipation, and many more.

 In extreme cases, seizures, difficulty breathing, and coma can occur.
-A lot of individuals that take kratom like to mix it with other drugs.
-When taken in combination with other substances, illegal or not, the risk of overdose is much higher.
+Many individuals taking kratom like to mix it with other drugs.
+When taken with other substances, illegal or not, the risk of overdose is much higher.

 How Kratom Legality Can Contribute To An Addiction & How to Get Help

-Because of the way the brain reacts to kratom, it is basically a natural opioid, like opium.
+Because of how the brain reacts to kratom, it is a natural opioid, like opium.
 Due to this, there is an increased risk of tolerance, dependence, addiction, and withdrawal.
-Even more challenging, kratom is legal in so many places, laws do not prevent people from getting into it.
-At least in the places that have laws in place to stop people from buying drugs, people are more likely to think twice about trying drugs.
+Even more challenging, kratom is legal in many places, and laws do not prevent people from getting into it.
+At least in places with laws to stop people from buying drugs, people are more likely to think twice about trying drugs.

-The good news is, recovery is possible.
-If you or a loved one have gotten hooked on kratom and needs help getting clean, reach out to a professional for help.
+The good news is that recovery is possible.
+If you or a loved one have gotten hooked on kratom and need help getting clean, reach out to a recovery center for help.
 You don’t have to face recovery and detox alone.